What is Neuromuscular Therapy (NMT)?

 Nerve Entrapment (pinched nerves)

 This results from pressure on a nerve by bones, inflammation, disc issues, and soft tissue damage.
 For example, sciatica is a common condition although underlying issues may be the source.

 Trigger Points (soft tissue damage)

-Disturbance of motor functions caused by trigger points include hypertonicity (basically, really high tension) of other muscles, weakness of involved muscle function, loss of coordination, and decreased work tolerance in muscle group.
+Disturbance of motor functions caused by trigger points include hypertonicity which is really high tension and continuous ache in the area.
+This leads to inflammation of other muscles and soft tissue, muscle weakness, loss of coordination, and decreased work tolerance in muscle group.

 Ischemia (fatigued muscle groups)

 This is a deficiency of blood in a body part.
 It could be due to an area that is overly constricted or actual obstruction of a blood vessel.
 The result is malnutrition and can lead to other problems other than mobility

 Anxiety and Stress

-Disturbance of all functions caused by stress and anxiety will also create a disconnection (like a wire that has been cut to a power source) to the brain via the spinal cord.
-Restoring this connection is the 1st step before all else can be accomplished.
+Disturbance of all functions caused by stress and anxiety will also create a disconnection, like a wire that has been cut off from a power source.
+Many of us go unaware of the body’s response which makes it hard to tell what causes the stress

 NMT has been known to help other conditions such as: